-At first, this station was my unnamed secondary stream I used to play a large collection of 45RPM records a local thrift shop owner gave me.
-The stream was ran off of an HP Thin Client, and was streamed at 24kbps AAC+ 24/7.
+At first, this station was my unnamed secondary stream I used to play a large collection of singles a local thrift shop owner gave me.
+The stream was ran using an HP Thin Client, and was streamed 24/7 at 24kbps AAC+.
 I later got busy with other projects and lost the motivation to record the records.
 Around this time, I discovered Crossroads, an IP-only radio station ran by a friend of mine.
 I decided to take inspiration from them and play all smooth jazz, pulling from a Spotify playlist of Weather Channel music.
 I lost interest in that after two weeks, and decided to shift formats once again to soft rock.

 My station is the exact opposite of powerful.
-I transmit at 100 milliwatts, which is enough to cover most of my small town of around 200 with varying signal.
+I transmit at less than a watt, which is enough to cover most of my small town of around 200 with varying signal.
 Because my transmitter is fairly low to the ground, I have issues with roof clearance.
 Given I'm unlicensed (going after a licensed LPFM would be too expensive for both me and my family), I'll be sticking to this setup for now.

-The hardware my station currently runs on is an HP Compaq 6000 office PC running Ubuntu Mate.
+The hardware my station currently runs on is an HP Compaq 6000 office PC running Pop!_OS 22.04.
 For automation software, I use a piece of DJing software called Mixxx.
 I have my PC running into my Numark CM100 mixer, with a turntable also connected.
-I have my mixer running to a Behringer Composer Pro to handle hardware compression, which then runs into my PC for an STL link.
-For emergency alerts via stream, I also run my Composer Pro to an audio switcher for my Burk EAS encoder, which then runs into the PC.
+I have my mixer running to a thin client running Stereo Tool for processing.
+The thin client runs into the playout system for streaming.

 Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.